Seilamuk/Seilamuk-/unity/Unity-Android-Advanced-Usage.md

 ```

 <a name="show-callback" />
-##Adding a callback when Ad has been loaded
+##Adding a callback when Ad has been displayed or hidden

 ``StartAppWrapper.showAd()`` can get an implementation of *AdDisplayListener* as a parameter.
 In case you want to get a callback for the ad show, pass the object which implements *StartAppWrapper.AdDisplayListener* as a parameter of the method.
 This object should implement the following methods:
 ```java